Neelamalai Thirudan

 Neelamalai Thirudan is a 1957 Indian Tamil-language swashbuckler film directed and edited by M. A. Thirumugam, produced by Sandow M. M. A. Chinnappa Thevar and written by S. Ayyaiah Pillai.
 The film stars R. Ranjan and Anjali Devi, with T. S. Balaiah, K. A. Thangavelu, P. S. Veerappa, M. K. Radha, E. R. Sahadevan, Kannamba and E. V. Saroja in supporting roles.
-It revolves around a man seeking to avenge his family that was separated during his childhood due to his greedy uncle.
+It revolves around a man seeking to take revenge from a greedy uncle who had caused separation of his family in childhood.

 Neelamalai Thirudan was originally planned with M. G. Ramachandran, and the script tailored to suit the actor's image, but Ramachandran did not give Thevar call sheet dates as he was committed to other projects; hence, Ranjan was cast.
-The film released on 20 September 1957 and became a success.
+The film was released on 20 September 1957 and became a success.

 Plot

-A good-hearted brother has two siblings: a kind sister named Lakshmi and an evil brother named Nagappan, who lusts for the family's wealth.
+A good-hearted man has two siblings: a kind sister named Lakshmi and an evil brother named Nagappan, who lusts for the family's wealth.
 The kind brother has a son, and his sister has a daughter called Maragatham.
 Aware of Nagappan's plans, the good brother leaves the family home and entrusts his son to take care of his sister and her husband Thangappan.
 After learning of his brother's departure, Nagappan searches for him and his family and orders his henchman Nanjappan to kill them.
 The family gets separated.
 The boy, now grown up, takes up arms against his evil uncle.
 He helps the downtrodden, exposes villains and restores peace.
 In the end, the whole family is reunited.